When it comes to SEO tools, Ahrefs, SEMrush and Majestic SEO are all premium tools, among the most popular and the best of the best.

 SEMrush is also relatively easy to use.

-For those who enjoy some interesting facts, here are a couple: interestingly enough, SEMrush was one of the first competitor-based keyword research tools to pop up on the market, which was around 2008.
+For those who enjoy some interesting facts, here is a couple: interestingly enough, SEMrush was one of the first competitor-based keyword research tools to pop up on the market, which was around 2008.

 If you’re familiar with SEOQuake, the same two guys also developed SEMrush.
 Secondly, SEMrush is basically credited with competitor-based keyword research, which is pretty impressive in and of itself.